gpspake/sql-fundamentals-1/POSTGRES_SETUP.md

 1. First, make sure you have homebrew installed
 2. Run `brew doctor` and address anything homebrew wants you to fix
 3. Run `brew install postgresql`
 4. Download and run [Postgres.app](https://postgresapp.com/) -- a free-standing database server that's super easy to install and start.
-Grab [pgAdmin](https://www.pgadmin.org/download/pgadmin-4-macos/) and install it.
 5. Grab [pgAdmin](https://www.pgadmin.org/download/pgadmin-4-macos/) and install it.

 ### Option 2 - Homebrew Only